Robert F. Godec: United States ambassador to Tunisia

 Godec had previously served as United States ambassador to Tunisia.
-In December 2010 a number of classified diplomatic cables written by Godec from Tunisia in 2008 and 2009 were released by WikiLeaks and published by Al Akhbar in Beirut.
+In December 2010 a number of leaked diplomatic cables written by Godec from Tunisia in 2008 and 2009 were published by Al Akhbar in Beirut.
 Many of them were highly critical of the public and personal life of the Tunisian president, Zine el Abidine Ben Ali, and his family.
 Godec mentioned high-level corruption, a "sclerotic" regime, and deep dislike or even hatred for the president's wife, Leila Trabelsi, and her family.
 There were later suggestions in the press that his comments could have fuelled the Tunisian Revolution, which began in December 2010 and led to the flight of Ben Ali to Saudi Arabia in January 2011.

 United States ambassador to Kenya

 Godec was United States ambassador to Kenya from 2013 to 2019.
 He was also Chargé d’Affaires a.i. at U.S. Embassy Nairobi, Kenya in 2012.